ryuryu-ymj/mannot/src/mark.typ

 ///
 /// -> content
 #let mark(
-  /// The content to be underlined within a math block. -> content body,
+  /// The content to be marked within a math block. -> content body,
-  /// An optional tag used to identify the underlined content for later annotations.
+  /// An optional tag used to identify the marked content for later annotations.
   /// -> none | label
   tag: none,
+  /// An optional color for the text and later annotations.
-  /// The text fill color. -> color
+  /// If set to `auto`, it defaults to the text fill color.
+  /// -> auto | color
   color: auto,
-  /// The spacing between the marked content and the edge of the highlight rectangle.
+  /// How much to expand the marking box size without affecting the layout.
   /// This can be specified as a single `length` value which applies to all sides,
   /// or as a `dictionary` of `length` with keys `left`, `right`, `top`, `bottom`, `x`, `y`, or `rest`.
   /// -> none | length | dictionary
-  padding: (y: .1em),
+  outset: (y: .1em),
 ) = {
   if color != auto {
     body = text(fill: color, body)
-    return core-mark(body, tag: tag, color: color, padding: padding) } else {
+    return core-mark(body, tag: tag, color: color, outset: outset) } else {
     return context {
       let color = text.fill
-      core-mark(body, tag: tag, color: color, padding: padding) }
+      core-mark(body, tag: tag, color: color, outset: outset) }
   }
 }

-/// Marks content within a math block with highlighting.
+/// Marks and highlights content within a math block.
 ///
 /// If you mark content with a tag, you can annotate it using the `annot` function.
 ///